adonisjs/v6-docs/content/docs/fundamentals/adonisrc_file.md

 :::note

-You can create and register a preload file using the `node ace make:prldfile` command.
+You can create and register a preload file using the `node ace make:preload` command.

 :::